Local Covid-19 Update

 - The City will not cut off any delinquent utility accounts until May 18.
-Utility bills remain due, however, and charges for late payments apply.
+Utility bills remain due.

 - Other than the courts, Martinsville City Hall is closed to the public.
 Individuals visiting for the court will be screened for fever and ask a series of questions regarding recent travel and health symptoms.

 - Henry-Martinsville Department of Social Services has closed its facility.
 They are still receiving calls and responding appropriately as usual.
 Anyone seeking assistance is encouraged to utilize their various online services or call (276) 656-4300.